A glacier and frozen lake under an Arctic sky in Alaska.

 Why deployed work matters more than pilots

 These platforms are deployed in production, named, and verifiable.
-For Tribal IT directors, state HHS procurement leads, and foundation program officers evaluating us as a direct vendor, these are concrete evidence of what a 4–12 week module engagement actually delivers.
+For Tribal IT directors, state HHS procurement leads, and foundation program officers evaluating us as a direct vendor, these are concrete evidence of what a weeks-not-months module engagement actually delivers.
 For federal teaming readers, they also count as commercial past-performance evidence under FY2026 NDAA Section 824; we do not claim CPARS-rated federal past performance.

 • Deployed in production — ASCF and the Utqiaġvik calendar serve real users every day.